ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 Make sure that you and your organization meet the following requirements for Attack Simulator:

-- **Your organization's email is hosted in Exchange Online**.
+- Your organization's email is hosted in Exchange Online.
 (Attack Simulator is not available for on-premises email servers.)

-- **You are an Office 365 global administrator or security administrator**
+- You are an Office 365 global administrator or security administrator

-- **[Multi-factor authentication/Conditional Access](https://docs.microsoft.com/office365/admin/security-and-compliance/set-up-multi-factor-authentication?view=o365-worldwide) is turned on, for at least the Office 365 global administrator account and security administrators** who will be using Attack Simulator.
+- [Multi-factor authentication/Conditional Access](https://docs.microsoft.com/office365/admin/security-and-compliance/set-up-multi-factor-authentication?view=o365-worldwide) is turned on, for at least the Office 365 global administrator account and security administrators who will be using Attack Simulator.
 (Ideally, multi-factor authentication/conditional access is turned on for all users in your organization.)

-- **Your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-atp.md)**, with Attack Simulator visible in the Security &amp; Compliance Center (go to **Threat management** \> **Attack simulator**)
+- Your organization has [Office 365 Advanced Threat Protection Plan 2](office-365-atp.md), with Attack Simulator visible in the Security &amp; Compliance Center (go to **Threat management** \> **Attack simulator**)

     ![Threat management - Attack Simulator](media/ThreatMgmt-AttackSimulator.png)